 Buying a Bucket

-Sometimes these buckets end up being a better deal than the other craft kits.
+Sometimes buckets end up being a better deal than the other craft kits.
 For example, the Harry Potter kit below comes with 27 patterns and almost twice as many beads as the one in the box above.

 Getting Some Pattern Books